-The wealth tax is levied on the worldwide assets that individual tax residents (for Income Tax purposes) in Argentina holds at the end of the year.
-In addition, there is a differential rate applicable to Argentinean assets and foreign assets.
+The wealth tax is levied on the worldwide assets that individuals tax residents (for Income Tax purposes) in Argentina hold at the end of the year.
+In addition, there is a differential rate applicable to Argentinian assets and Foreign assets.
 Tax rate and non-taxable minimum amounts have been updated as follows:

-As regards employees, if the annual gross compensation surpasses the amount of ARS2,000,000, their assets valued according to the law are lower than the minimum amounts established and they are not registered under the wealth tax, they have to file an informative wealth tax return, which due date operates on 30 June.
+As regards employees, if the annual gross compensation surpasses the amount of ARS 2,000,000, their assets valued according to the law are lower than the minimum amounts established and they are not registered under the wealth tax, they have to file an informative wealth tax return, which due date operates on June 30.

-Foreign individuals whose presence in Argentina is based on an employment relationship duly proved and which requires their permanency in Argentina for a period not exceeding 5 years, are subject to this tax only on assets located in the country/jurisdiction, valued according to the law.
+Foreign individuals whose presence in Argentina is based on an employment relationship duly proved and which requires their permanency in Argentina for a period not exceeding five years, are subject to this tax only on assets located in the country/territory, valued according to the law.

-As regards individuals domiciled abroad (not living in Argentina), Argentina imposes a wealth tax with the same percent tax rates that applies to individuals domiciled in Argentina but only on assets held in our country/jurisdiction at the end of the year.
-For these the non-taxable minimum amounts are lower:
+As regards non-resident individuals (for Income Tax purposes), Argentina imposes a wealth tax with a fix rate of 0,5%, but only on assets held in the country/territory at the end of the year.
+For these the non-taxable minimum amounts are lower: ARS 51.150

-In addition to Argentina’s domestic arrangements that provide relief from international double taxation, Argentina has entered into double taxation treaties with 19 countries/jurisdictions (Australia, Belgium, Bolivia, Brazil, Canada, Chile, Denmark, Finland, France, Germany, Italy, Netherlands, Norway, Russia, Spain, Switzerland, Sweden, UK and Mexico) to prevent double taxation and allow cooperation between Argentina and overseas tax authorities in enforcing their respective tax laws.
+In addition to Argentina’s domestic arrangements that provide relief from international double taxation, Argentina has entered into double taxation treaties with 20 countries/territories (Australia, Belgium, Bolivia, Brazil, Canada, Chile, Denmark, Finland, France, Germany, Italy, Netherlands, Norway, Russia, Spain, Switzerland, Sweden, UK, United Arab Emirates and Mexico) to prevent double taxation and allow cooperation between Argentina and overseas tax authorities in enforcing their respective tax laws.

-Also Argentina has entered into double taxation treaties with China, United Arab Emirates, Qatar and Turkey, but these agreements are not in force yet
+Also, Argentina has entered into double taxation treaties with China, Qatar, Japan, Luxemburg and Turkey, but these agreements are not in force yet.

 There is the potential that a permanent establishment (PE) could be created as a result of extended business travel, but this would depend on the type of services performed and the level of authority the employee has and the time spent in Argentina.